 Executive Board of German-Polish Youth Office

-The GPYO offices in Warsaw and Potsdam employ 26 people.
+The GPYO offices in Warsaw and Potsdam employ about 30 people.
 Both teams consist of employees from Poland and Germany.

 Organizational structure of the GPYO offices: